 Helpful Tips For Selling Your House – AC Replacement Edition

-A common concern we at Garner AC hear from homeowners in the Hays County area is what to do with their AC unit before they sell their house.
-Should you schedule an appointment for an air conditioner replacement?
-Or does it make more sense to leave it as is for your home’s next occupant?
+A common concern we at Garner AC hear from homeowners in the Hays County area is what to do with their AC system in preparation of selling their house.
+If your system is over 10 years old, do you need to go ahead and schedule an air conditioner replacement before listing the house?
+Or is it something best left up to the potential homebuyer to incorporate into sale price negotiations?

 There are a few things to consider, so we laid out a few AC replacement tips for selling your house.

 If you have been having a difficult time selling your house, you may want to consider showing that you have the best to offer with a new unit.
 It won’t do the bulk of the sale, but it may just be that one bonus that seals the deal.
 On the other hand, the buyer might not care too much.
 Some people are fine with something that just works, and won’t necessarily be swayed by the latest and greatest.